 However, this new robotic procedure avoids all that by using the front of the neck as the entry point.
 It is based on an older technique called robotic thymectomy, but now adapted to reach and replace the aortic valve.

 Dr. Koprivanac said, “We are optimistic that this strategy could be a breakthrough for offering the benefits of surgical AVR without the lengthier and more painful recovery associated with current options.”
 The new method uses four tiny incisions in the neck.
-Surgeons then guide robotic arms to remove the damaged valve and insert a new one.
+Surgeons then guide robotic arms to remove the damaged heart valve and insert a new one.

 The surgery is performed with extreme precision, and because there are no cuts to the chest, patients heal faster and with much less pain.
 All four patients who received the surgery only needed basic painkillers like Tylenol and ibuprofen during recovery.